 Naming

 Our naming process applies to any new or existing offering in our product portfolio.
 Teams can follow the process on their own or request help from the Brand team.
-Once you have a preferred name, submit a Naming Approval Request (.pdf) to the Brand team.
+Either way, we recommend incorporating AI into the process thoughtfully.
+Once you have a preferred name, submit a Naming Review Request to the Brand team.

 1. Build a strategic foundation